Actually you should be beaten for that

 Tuesday.
 Cover picture.
 Actual story.
 Publish.
 Click.
 Ready, the second.

-3. You still remember my Nail fold inflammation?
-It feels like months ago.
+- You still remember my Nail fold inflammation?
+It felt like months ago.
 It was during my sister's last visit to Germany.
-And she comes to see me - Yippieh! ? - next week.
-She'll be surprised when she sees this next week.
-Was almost better after all, after my doctor said, please do not put anything on it.
+And she comes to see me - Yippieh! ? - is coming to visit me again next week.
+She'll be amazed when she sees this next week.
+It was almost better after my doctor said, please do not put anything on it.
 Just disinfect and leave it alone.
 Um, leave alone and trust the doctor, my nurses can't do that.
 Well, apart from the sort who, even after explicit reforestation, hardly complies with the request to store me properly at night.

-6. "I have to have a little whisky from you now." (he said, ignoring my dimenti and emptying the bottle until the end of service) Read more?
+- „I need a little whisky from you now.“ (he said, ignoring my dimenti and emptying the bottle by the end of the service) More on this?
 You can find it here: Inventory Olé

-10. The lady from the AOK just doesn't listen to me.
+- The lady from the AOK just doesn't listen to me.
 Or she doesn't want to understand me.
 Probably both.
 I'm not saying I'm used to it.
 But I am used to it.
-The fact that she seriously wants me to believe that the insertion of a gastostoma with a stoma button would help against my muscular atrophy caused by the decay of the motor nervous system is the tip of the iceberg.
-Not only is this "button" she is talking about not familiar to any of my doctors.
-Research shows that it is something like a PEG for babies and toddlers.
-How in the world is that supposed to stop neurons from falling off?
+The fact that she seriously wants to make me believe that inserting a gastrostomy using a stoma button will help against my muscle atrophy caused by the decay of my motor nervous system is the tip of the iceberg.
+Not only is not a single one of my doctors familiar with the „button“ she is talking about.
+Research shows that it is something like a PEG for babies and small children.
+How on earth is this supposed to stop the relapse of nerve cells?